SakshiYeole/Satisfiability-using-Gentzens-Tree/Readme.md

    </details>

-<p>NOTE: The input grammar should be written <a href="Input/InputGrammar.txt">here</a>.</p>
+<p>NOTE: The input grammar should be written <a href="Input/InputExpression.txt">here</a>.</p>

 ## Workflow of the code
 <p>Check the main.py file to understand the flow.
 Following are the steps:</p>

 1. Create empty output directory.
-2. Take the input grammar from "InputGrammar.txt".
+2. Take the input expression from "InputExpression.txt".
-3. Print the input grammar to output file.
+3. Apply the Algorithm of gentzen tree on the given expression.
-4. Compute transitions of the LR(0) automaton.
+4. Print the Level Order Traversal of the tree.
-5. Compute indexing of states.
-6. Compute the parsing table.
-7. Print the transitions, indexing of states and parsing table to output file.
+5. Check whether the expression is satisfiable or not.